 - Have active liver disease.

-- Most women with a personal history of breast cancer or endometrial cancer should not take HT.
-But it may be an option for some women.
+- Most people with a personal history of breast cancer or endometrial cancer should not take HT.
+But it may be an option for some.
 Ask your doctor.